mguery/cloud-native/README.md

 Notes from [Cloud Native Foundations](https://www.udacity.com/scholarships/suse-cloud-native-foundations-scholarship)

-Hands-on: Python and Flask, Docker, Kubernetes, the CLI, Git

 # Lesson 1: Intro to Cloud-Native

 **Cloud native** a set of practices that empowers an organization to build and manage applications at scale.